 Who has the most powerful signal down range is controlled by a number of things that go to make up the total "Mobile System."
 The "Mobile System" includes the antenna itself, the vehicle it's mounted on, the mounting location on the vehicle, the quality of grounding, etc. The Mobile Shootout provides a measurement of ALL these factors combined in the form of a signal strength measured down range.

-Each mobile operator will drive his/her vehicle to a designated test range where, after the operator is satisfied that the antenna is properly tuned, officials will attach the mobile antenna to the official contest RF test source—one that will put out a consistent 30 watts of RF (as measured by an inline Bird wattmeter) on the specific net frequency chosen for the shootout.
+Each mobile operator will drive his/her vehicle to a designated test range where, after the operator is satisfied that the antenna is properly tuned, officials will attach a calibrated wattmeter to assure all contestants use the same power level.
 At the receive site, located up to several wavelengths away, as space allows, each mobile's signal strength will be recorded.
 When all participants' signals have been measured, the results will be calculated, with the winners announced and prizes given out at our annual awards presentation ceremony.

 Remember, unless special categories are announced, the Mobile Shootout is for street-legal mobile setups, so the highest point of the antenna must be no higher above ground than what is legally allowed on public roads and highways—no more than 13.5 feet high at the highest point and no more than 8 feet wide, including any capacity hat.
 If you can build a roadworthy, 8-foot diameter capacity hat, you can enter it.
 Besides we'd all like to see that one.
 We will measure!
 The antenna system as a whole must be roadworthy.
 You must be able to drive in and out of the contest area with the antenna installed and must also be able to operate at highway speeds.